midorineko/Dynamic-Alexa-Skill-Using-Ruby-On-Lambda/README.md

 - Gave 'speak_text' method 2 optional parameters.
 First is end session and second is session attribute object.
 These will be explained in use section.
 - Edited class variables
 - Added and RSS Parser

+### Big Thanks
+This wouldn't have been possible without Ryan's code!